REDONDO HIGH SCHOOL

 Center Forward, Center Defender, Driver

-Varsity Water Polo Starter as freshman, sophomore, and junior in set, driver and point positions.
-Second leading athlete for goals on Redondo HS team '12-'13.
+Varsity Water Polo Starter as freshman, sophomore, junior and now senior in set, driver and point positions.
+Second leading athlete for goals on Redondo HS team '12,'13, and '14

 Teams & Coach Information

 As the freshman and sophomore class president of RUHS, I coordinated numerous philanthropic charities in the community through which our efforts have raised thousands of dollars in cash and donated supplies (clothes and blankets) for abused children (Richstone Foundation) and single mothers.
 I coordinated the RUHS Red Cross blood drive that was credited in saving over 100 lives.
 It is critical for me to help others who are not as fortunate: it helps build my character and it reinforces my organizational skills.
 For my freshman and sophomore year, I volunteered as an assistant coach for the 10 and under Trojan water polo team under Peter Janov (this team took 4th at J.O.'s in gold division).
 Also a freshman, I was a volunteer assistant coach on the 10 U ASA Leprechaun Zombie softball team that took the Beach Cities Cup.
 Academically, I tutored my peers in geometry through the California Junior Scholastic Federation as a freshman.
 When I volunteer my athletic and leadership skills in coaching and tutoring others in academics I have mastered, I am meeting the needs of my community and passing on the gift of knowledge, and I know that I have been one small part of the formula of success for them.